gillesvs/librelink/README.md

 [buymecoffee]: https://www.buymeacoffee.com/gillesvs

 **This integration will set up the following platforms for each patient linked to the librelinkUp account.**
+**This integration ONLY WORKS WITH LIBRELINKUP account. not Librelink**

 Platform | Description
 -- | --